prvdmwrong/prvdmwrong/docs/tutorials/fundamentals/lifecycles.md

 ### Preset Handlers

-For convenience, Oh My Prvd exports two handlers you can use while constructing lifecycles.
+For convenience, Prvd 'M Wrong exports two handlers you can use while constructing lifecycles.

 For lifecycles that do not depend on execution order, you can pass